DexH2R: Task-oriented Dexterous Manipulation from Human to Robots: Experiments

-\textbf{Baselines.} We compare our method against three widely-used retargeting techniques that aim to transfer human hand motions to robot motions, which are commonly employed in teleoperation systems: 1) Position Retargeting~\cite{qin2023anyteleop}: This method minimizes the distance between the keypoints of the human hand and the robot hand.
-It is the same approach used to generate the primitive actions in our method.
-2) Vector Retargeting~\cite{qin2023anyteleop}: This technique aligns the vector from the wrist to the fingertips between the human and robot embodiments.
-It also calculates the robot arm joint positions using IK based on the relative poses between the human wrist and the robot's initial frame.
-3) Dexpilot Retargeting~\cite{handa2020dexpilot}: Similar to vector retargeting, this method aligns both the vector from the wrist to the fingertips and the vector between fingertips for each embodiment.
-The arm joint positions are also computed using IK.
+\textbf{Baselines.} We compare our method against three widely-used retargeting techniques that aim to transfer human hand motions to robot motions: \begin{itemize}[leftmargin=10pt] \item \textbf{Position Retargeting}~\cite{qin2023anyteleop}: This method minimizes the distances between the keypoints of the human hand and the robot hand.
+It is exactly the same approach that generates the primitive actions in our method (Sec.~\ref{sec:primitive}). \item \textbf{Vector Retargeting}~\cite{qin2023anyteleop}: This technique aligns the vectors from the wrist to the fingertips between human and robot embodiments.
+It also calculates the robot arm joint angles using IK based on the relative poses between the human wrist and the robot's initial frame. \item \textbf{Dexpilot Retargeting}~\cite{handa2020dexpilot}: Similar to vector retargeting, this method aligns both the vectors from the wrist to the fingertips and the vectors between fingertips for each embodiment.
+The arm joint angles are also computed using IK. \item \textbf{GeoRT}~\cite{yin2025geometric}: GeoRT tackles retargeting by training a model with a designed loss that maps human finger keypoints to robot hand keypoints, achieving high speed and accuracy. \item \textbf{ViVidex-SP}~\cite{chen2025vividex}: ViViDex-SP denotes the state policy of ViViDex.
+Like our method, it uses RL with trajectory-guided rewards to learn state-based policies from human motions.
+However, it (1) trains a separate policy per trajectory, while our single model handles all trajectories; (2) does not take human-hand motions as input, so it misses fine-grained hand cues; and (3) relies on precomputed retargeting only up to pre-grasp, whereas we condition directly on human-hand keypoints and use retargeted motions merely as primitives.
+Consequently, ViViDex-SP has to learn more from scratch and cannot correct retargeting errors at run time. \end{itemize}